 The book of Ephesians serves as a beautiful reminder of God’s divine plan.
 May this guide us and help us grow into God’s family so that we fulfill God’s will on Earth.

 The book of Ephesians perfectly summarizes the doing, thinking, and being of a Christian in this world.
-Paul gives us a glimpse of God’s divine work through Jesus Christ.
+Paul, an apostle of Christ Jesus, gives us a glimpse of God’s divine work through Lord Jesus Christ unto the praise of His glory.
 As we go through this article, we’ll learn a new perspective on living the life God intends for us.
 Each of us has a unique purpose that is essential to God’s work in this world.
 Paul’s letter to the Ephesians can help shape us into our “new selves” in Christ.

 Context and Background of Ephesians